shakes76/PatternFlow/metrics/vif/README.md

     Parameters
     ----------
-    ref       : image reference.
+    ref       : 2-dimension grayscaled image reference.
-    query_tab : list containing the images to be compared with. max_scale : Number of subbands to extract information (Default: 4) var_noise : Variance of additive noise (HVS model parameter, Default: 2.0) mode      : mode used for padding convolutions (Default: "nearest")
+    query_tab : list containing the 2-dimension grayscaled images to be compared with. max_scale : Number of subbands to extract information (Default: 4) var_noise : Variance of additive noise (HVS model parameter, Default: 2.0) mode      : mode used for padding convolutions (Default: "nearest")